 Can I use a VPN on Edge to access region-locked content?

 Yes, many VPNs can appear as if you’re browsing from another country.
 However, streaming platforms frequently block VPN IPs, so you may need to try different servers.
-Pure vpn edge extension: complete setup, features, and tips for Microsoft Edge users

 Will a system VPN affect all apps, including Edge?